Plan for Federal Funds

 - Offering evidence-based summer, afterschool, and other extended learning and enrichment programs;

-Stakeholders’ comments on this plan will be considered as the District finalizes this plan.
+Stakeholders’ comments on this plan through June 30, 2022 will be considered in the District's July 1, 2022 NYSED plan submission.
 Our stakeholders include parents, teachers, administrators, and other members of the school community.
-Please identify which stakeholder group(s) you most closely identify within your email.
+Please identify which stakeholder group(s) you most closely identify with in your email.

 Learning Loss Due to Interrupted Instruction